nikki30/Currency_Convertor/README.md

 Now these are the instructions you need to be able to access my work:
 First, what have I made.

-I have decided to try out a CURRENCY CONVERTOR.
+I have decided to try out a CURRENCY CONVERTER.
 That's right, Something you may use to convert to currencies of your choice, feel better about yourself, if low on cash.

 Back to point.